monsoonmaelstrom/book2/book2.md

 “Hey, Peter,” I call out as he moves to leave too.
 “Thanks for earlier.”

-A few minutes after Peter’s left, I can’t help but ask, “Should I not have done that?”
+A few minutes after Peter has left, I can’t help but ask, “Should I not have done that?”

 “It was bound to happen sooner or later,” Alex says.
 “May as well have been now.”